Karin Knapp: 2013

 Knapp began the year at the Brisbane International where she lost in the second round of qualifying to Australian wildcard Bojana Bobusic.
-At the Apia International Sydney, Knapp was defeated in the first round of qualifying by Alexa Glatch.
+At the Sydney International, Knapp was defeated in the first round of qualifying by Alexa Glatch.
 After qualifying for the Australian Open, she lost in the first round to fellow qualifier Maria João Koehler.

 After that, Knapp traveled to Paris to play at the Open GdF Suez where she was defeated in the first round of qualifying to Garbiñe Muguruza.
 In Bogotá at the Copa Colsanitas, Knapp made it to the semifinals defeating Eva Birnerová, Lourdes Domínguez Lino, and Lara Arruabarrena Vecino.
 She lost in her semifinal match to top seed and eventual champion Jelena Janković.
-At the Abierto Mexicano Telcel, Knapp was defeated in her quarterfinal match by Sílvia Soler Espinosa.
+At the Abierto Mexicano, Knapp was defeated in her quarterfinal match by Sílvia Soler Espinosa.

 Knapp began her clay-court season at the Rabat Grand Prix.
 Despite qualifying for the main draw, she lost in the second round to third seed Alizé Cornet.
 At the Portugal Open, Knapp was defeated in the first round of qualifying by Shahar Pe'er.
-Seeded second in Trnava at the Slovak Open, Knapp reached the final where she lost to Barbora Záhlavová-Strýcová.
+Seeded second in Trnava at the Empire Slovak Open, Knapp reached the final where she lost to Barbora Záhlavová-Strýcová.
 Knapp played her final tournament before the French Open at the Italian Open.
 She was defeated in the first round by Christina McHale.
 At the French Open, Knapp lost in the first round to 17th seed Sloane Stephens.
 After the French Open, Knapp competed at the first edition of the Nürnberger Versicherungscup.
 She was defeated in the second round by eighth seed Annika Beck.